uutzinger/SavitzkyGolayFilter/README.md

 One filter update on 25 values takes about 3-4 microseconds on ESP32.

 ## Testing
-Code was not extensively tested, however the calcualtion of the coefficients was compared with the orginal paper and its updates.
+Code was not extensively tested, however the calculation of the coefficients was compared with the orginal paper and its updates.
 For efficiency improvements, ChatGPT was consulted.

 Urs Utzinger,
 July 2024